PinaXDbioinfo/bioinformatic_tools/PhyloTags/README.md

 ## How to Run

-The first step is move tour tree in nexus format to the data directory.
+The first step is move your tree in nexus format to the data directory.
 After that change your working directory to the bin directory and run this script as follows:

 PhyloTags.sh name_of_your_tree.nex